 Internationalization

-The frontend has i18next setup via react-i18next.
-With translations asynchronously loaded.
+The frontend has i18next setup via react-i18next with translations asynchronously loaded.

 Translation Files

-.
+You can add or edit translations in apps/frontend/locales/en.
 The project follows a namespace-based approach for organizing translations.

 Structure